Sister Society: Association Internationale Jacques Ellul

 Jean-Philippe Qadri jpqadri@gmail.com

 Jacques Ellul, “The Technological Order.”
 Technology and Culture 3.4 (1962): 394–421.
-This special journal edition was comprised of the ‘proceedings’ of the Encyclopaedia Britannica Conference on the Technological Order in Santa Barbara, Calif., 1962.
+This special journal issue was composed of the proceedings of the Encyclopaedia Britannica Conference on the Technological Order in Santa Barbara, Calif., 1962.
 Ellul was not present for the meetings, but his ideas were very much present.

 Ellul’s 1962 Article in PDF format.
 For more historical context of this article, read below.